KTH-SML/SML-crazyswarm2/README.md

 The library supports both position estimates from Qualisys directly, and own estimates using `librigidbodytracker`.

+The default configuration is using `librigidbodytracker`.
+If you don't have special reasons, the simplest is to go along with `librigidbodytracker`.

+#### librigidbodytracker

-The latter is used currently, as it supports multiple crazyflies with the same marker setup.
+`librigidbodytracker` is used currently, as it supports multiple crazyflies with the same marker setup.
 Each crazyflie has a unique number on one of the arms.
-- Select the crazyflies that you are using in `crazyflies.yaml`.
+- Select the crazyflies that you are using in `crazyflies.yaml` by setting `enabled: true`.
 - Select the starting positions for each crazyflie also in `crazyflies.yaml`.
 The crazyflie must start within a couple of centimeters from the specified starting location, otherwise, they will not be found.

+#### Qualisys

 To use Qualisys positioning directly, the following needs to be changed:
 1. In `crazyflies.yaml`, choose